dsilvestro/PyRate/tutorials/pyrate_tutorial_bdnn.md

 ### Partial dependence plots
 We can now generate partial dependence plots to separate the individual effects of each predictor on the rates and the combined effects of each pair of predictors (to assess interactions).
+PDPs marginalize over the remaining predictors, i.e. cancelling out their effect and displaying only the effect attributed to the respective predictor(s).
+Although net diversification rate is not an inferred model parameter itself, we can display the effect on it by subtracting the extinction PDP from the speciation PDP.
 This is done using the `-plotBDNN_effects` command to load the `*mcmc.log` file and the `-plotBDNN_transf_features` to load the `Backscale.txt` file (to rescale correctly the traits in the plots).
 We additionally use the `-BDNN_groups` function to specify which variables belong in the same class (e.g. all families belong to a class here named `taxon`.

 ```
 python PyRate.py -plotBDNN_effects .../pyrate_mcmc_logs/Carnivora_1_G_BDS_BDNN_16_8TVc_mcmc.log -plotBDNN_transf_features .../Backscale.txt -BDNN_groups "{\"geography\": [\"Eurasia\", \"NAmerica\"], \"taxon\": [\"Amphicyonidae\", \"Canidae\", \"Felidae\", \"FeliformiaOther\", \"Hyaenidae\", \"Musteloidea\", \"Ursidae\", \"Viverridae\"]}" -b 0.1 -resample 100